Oklahoma teachers will fight 'until hell freezes over' if needed

 As they packed all four floors of the Capitol rotunda on Tuesday, teachers shouted a message to legislators: "Fund the future!"

-Jonathan Moy, a teacher who works six jobs to make ends meet, captured footage of the scene, with signs reading "Straight Outta Funding."
+Jonathan Moy, a Yukon High School teacher who works six jobs to make ends meet, captured footage of the scene.
+Some held signs reading, "Straight Outta Funding."

 But lawmakers have given no indication they'll meet the teachers' full demands, saying they just passed historic funding for teachers, support staff and schools last week.